samepage-network/samepage.network/docs/getting_started/install.md

 - [LogSeq](../logseq/install.md)
 - [Obsidian](../obsidian/install.md)

+A quick summary of how to install the extension in each app is also available in our [install](/install) page.

 During each of these docs, we reference two versions of the SamePage extension.

 The **Live** version is the version that we officially support and are reviewed by the companies behind the host application.
 This is the primary version meant for everyday users.